Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ### Action System

 :::note
-We built Boss Room's action system specifically for Boss Room's educational purpose.
+Boss Room's action system was created specifically for Boss Room's educational purpose.
 You'll need to implement a more user friendly custom action system to allow for better game design emergence from your game designers.
 :::

-Boss Room's Action System is a generalized mechanism for Characters to "do stuff" in a networked way. `ScriptableObject`-derived `Actions` implement the client and server logic of any given thing the characters can do in the game.
+Boss Room's Action System is a generalized mechanism for `Characters` to "do stuff" in a networked way. `ScriptableObject`-derived `Actions` implement the client and server logic of any given thing the characters can do in the game.

 There are a variety of actions that serve different purposes.
 Some actions are generic and reused by multiple character classes, while others are specific to a single class.

-Each character can have multiple actions that exist simultaneously but only one active Action (also called the "blocking" action).
+Each character can have multiple actions that exist simultaneously but only one active `Action` (also called the "blocking" action).
 If a character triggers a later action, Boss Room queues it behind the current action.
 Non-blocking actions can run in the background without interfering with the current action.

-Boss Room synchronizes actions by calling a `ServerCharacter.RecvDoActionServerRPC` and passing the `ActionRequestData`, a struct that implements the INetworkSerializable interface.
+Boss Room synchronizes actions by calling a `ServerCharacter.RecvDoActionServerRPC` and passing the `ActionRequestData`, a struct that implements the `INetworkSerializable` interface.

 :::note
 `ActionRequestData` has an `ActionID` field, a simple struct that wraps an integer containing the index of a given `ScriptableObject` `Action` in the registry of abilities available to characters.
 The registry of available character abilities is stored in `GameDataSource`.